Kamanayakkanpatti: Our Lady of Assumption

 The miraculous statue of Our Lady of Assumption at the throne over the main altar of the Church is the specialty here.
 The faith and love of the villagers for Mother Mary (அன்னை மரியாள்) is really amazing.
 However, their faith and love have their own reason that is the grace and mercy of Mother Mary for the villagers.

 Our Lady of Assumption Festival

 The feast day recognizing Mary's passage into Heaven is celebrated as the Feast of the Assumption of the Blessed Virgin Mary every year on 15 August there.
 The feast is preceded by hoisting of the flag on 6 August and ends with a Eucharistic procession around the village on 15 August evening.
 During these ten days of the feast, about 2 to 4 lakhs of pilgrims visit the church.
 The traditional Car Procession around the village with the miraculous statue of Our Lady of Assumption is the highlight of the feast.
-The car procession starts with a special Holy Mass on 14 August midnight and ends with a public procession of the Eucharist on 15 August evening.
+The car procession starts with a special Holy Mass on 14 August midnight and ends with a public procession of the Eucharist on 15 August evening.There is a ancestors acceptance that the statue is from Manila and which is brought by st.xavierand it was travelled through sea by Italian sisters.